projectsyn/commodore/README.md

 ## Run Commodore in Docker

+NOTE: After checking out this project, run `mkdir -p catalog inventory dependencies` in it before running any Docker commands.
+This will ensure the folders are writable by the current user in the context of the Docker container.

 A docker-compose setup enables running Commodore in a container.
 The environment variables are picked up from the local `.env` file.
 By default your `~/.ssh/` directory is mounted into the container and an `ssh-agent` is started.